 Note: Bidders who do not submit the requested documents, will be given a maximum of 2 working/business days to submit, Failure will render the bid response/submission as unacceptable, and therefore be disqualified.
-Pricing schedule (SBD 3.1) must be fully completed and signed on the template provided; failing to do so will result in disqualification.

 Bidders who are not tax compliant will be afforded seven working days to correct nonecompliance in the CSD, failure will render the bid unacceptable, and be disqualified.
 Bidders must submit proof of tax compliance within the seven-day period.